Pindar/pindar.github.io/_posts/2014-08-31-speed-up-your-docker-workflow-with-a-makefile.markdown

 comments: true
 ---

-While I'm working with docker I use a handful of commands: build this project, run it with certain environment variables, remove the image/container.
+While I'm working with [docker][dockerio] I use a handful of commands: build this project, run it with certain environment variables, remove the image/container.
 First I tried writing shell scripts to prevent me for typing this commands over and over.
 But the disadvantages are clear: I had quickly a bunch of scripts and I could not commit this scripts to our VCS because all this scripts were to much coupled to my setup.
 After a while thinking I came up with this solution: I have a base Makefile that includes a configuration file which is ignored by the VCS.
 This way everyone profit from the handy make commands like `make build`, `make run` etc. but all my colleagues can configure their own setting.

 Here the Makefile template (thanks to [@blang][blang] for the initial template)